andifalk/spring-cloud-gateway-workshop/lab1/README.md

 Here we are using the `RouteLocatorBuilder` to define routes.
 Each `route()` call also contains the route _id_, the _predicate_ path, the _URI_ and _filters_.
 The first route configuration entries define a call to a predefined public API endpoint at [https://httbin.org/get](https://httbin.org/get) with adding a request and a response header.
-In the second route a redirect is made to the [Spring I/O Conference](https://springio.net) website.
+In the second route a redirect is made to the [Spring](https://spring.io) website.

 Now (re-)start the api-gateway application again.
 The _customer-service_ microservice is not required anymore for this step.
 Next try to call the new routes at [http://localhost:9090/get](http://localhost:9090/get) and [http://localhost:9090/spring](http://localhost:9090/spring) using either the web browser or the provided postman collection (corresponding request in _Routing_ folder) and see what is happening.